RichardRuitaoZhang/Deep-Learning-for-NLP-HW2/README.md

        sbatch scripts/train_generation_gpu.sh

 - Executes generative model training as implemented in `generation.py`
-- Uses `starter.py` for core Transformer definitions
+- Uses `starter.py` from David (moved to the root) for core Transformer definitions
 - Outputs logs and checkpoints to their respective directories

 ---